MydonSolutions/guppirawc99/README.md

 The test rig is an `AMD EPYC 7352 24-Core Processor` machine, with 4 `TOSHIBA MQ01ABD1` NVMe drives in Raid0, `xfs` formatted.
 It measured **roughly 8.7 GB/s when writing a 33 GB DIRECTIO file**.

 The read-iterate benchmark is more complicated, owing to the fact that iteration-datashapes are configurable.
-The benchmark readig the is captured in [text](./benchmarks/iterate.txt) and further plotted below.
+The benchmark, on the same 33 GB DIRECTIO file, is captured in [text](./benchmarks/iterate.txt) and further plotted below.
 - Iteration block-shapes with a time-dimension less than that of the blocks in the file have a drastically lower throughput.
-- Iteration block-shapes with a time-dimension greater than or equal to that of the blocks in the file have a stable throughput between **8 and 10 GB/s** with DIRECTIO.
+- Iteration block-shapes with a time-dimension greater than or equal to that of the blocks in the file have a stable throughput between **8 and 10 GB/s**.

 ![Read-Iterate Benchmarks Plot](./benchmarks/iterate_benchmark.png)